 If you are planning to make different flavors this season, double or triple the ice cream base, put it in the freezer until you are ready to use it.
 Store the base in a 3-cup deli plastic containers, and defrost it in the refrigerator two days before churning.

-This ice cream base is the same as the one the Salt & Straw ice cream shop uses, and the recipe is foolproof to give you an incredible mouthfeel, creaminess and will freeze wonderfully.
+The homemade eggless ice cream base we use in this recipe is the same as the one the Salt & Straw ice cream shop uses, and the recipe is foolproof to give you an incredible mouthfeel, creaminess and will freeze wonderfully.
 But if you are looking for an easier base with fewer ingredients, check out the vanilla ice cream base we published recently.

 How to make Pear & Blue Cheese Ice Cream